 Research advisors are available to help students with every stage of their research.
 RAs will aid students with workshop course content and assignments, as well as offer writing guidance for the research paper.
 The RA’s goal is to help students develop sufficient writing skills and prepare them for college-level academic writing.

 Starting in June, Eureka will provide an online tutorial for paper writing.
 This will include citation tutorials, as well as how to avoid plagiarism, use databases, revise paper formats, etc. After Module 1, students must pass a test to be qualified to take Module 2.
 It is the student’s full responsibility if there is any academic misconduct (such as plagiarism).

-Research Fields that are Emergent With the FUTURE
+Research fields that are emergent in the FUTURE

-We ONLY choose university-level research topics that establish outstanding statements to alumni's college applications
+We ONLY choose university-level research topics that will lead to outstanding research experiences

 Click here to see alumni Research topics